 To make the pastry, sift the flour then rub butter and flour together to form a breadcrumb consistency.
 Add cold water and bring mixture together to form a dough.
 Shape into a ball, dust with flour, wrap with parchment and rest in the fridge for 40 mins.

 Take the pastry from the fridge, dust your work surface and roll out your pastry to 3mm round circle.
 Use your rolling pin to pick up your pastry and lay over your buttered and floured 9inch tart tin.
-Gently press into the tin with the tip of your fingers, be carful not to tare it.
+Gently press into the tin with the tip of your fingers, be careful not to tear it.
 Trim your pastry leaving 20mm overlap and gently tuck it in against the outside of the tin.
 Prick all over with a fork and line with parchment.
 Fill with baking beans or whatever you can find ready to blind bake.
-Bake 190C for 20 min then take out parchment and beans and turn down to 160 for 15 minutes.
+Bake 190 degrees for 20 min then take out parchment and beans and turn down to 160 degrees for 15 minutes.

-Cool for 10 minutes
+Cool for 10 minutes.